peppertech/OracleJETWorkshop2019/part1.md

     }
 };
 ```
-7. If you run this, you will see no data displayed.
-If we debug, and look to see what the value of 'self.properties.items' is, inside the 'propertyChanged' function above, we will find that 'items' is a 'DataProvider' object.
-The Timeline component expects an array, in a specific format.
-Let's therefore create a Prootype function that extracts the array data from the DataProvider.
+8. If you run the application right now, you will see no data is displayed.
+If we debug, and look to see what the value of 'self.properties.items' is inside the 'propertyChanged' function above, we will find that 'items' is a 'DataProvider' object.
+Instead, the Timeline component expects an array, in a specific format.
+Let's therefore create a Prototype function that extracts the array data from the DataProvider, as below.

 ```js #button { border: none; }
 ExampleComponentModel.prototype._extractArrayFromDataProvider =